1984

 "We decided to do a cover-version of People Are People because we all

-like Depeche Mode, and there are different electronical influences in our music.
+like Depeche Mode, and there are different electronic influences in our music.

-The songwriting of Depeche Mode was different and very progressive in comparision
+The songwriting of Depeche Mode was different and very progressive in comparison

 with other pop-acts.
 Our favourite songs are Never Let Me Down Again, Home

-and In Your Room but on one hand there already were some good versions of these
+and In Your Room.
+But on one hand there were some good versions of these

 our personal music-style.
 It also is a hit live!
 We had played it live many